techidaily/site-games-able/source/_posts/preventing-cyberbullying-and-risks-for-young-users-on-discord.md

 ### 4\.
 Remind Your Kid to Lead by Example

  Cyberbullying is a massive issue in this day and age.
 Thankfully, there are plenty of resources for victims, but abusers' motivations are often overlooked.
-That's a big problem, being that most[cyberbullying against kids and teens](https://www.makeuseof.com/cyberbullying-vs-cyberstalking-difference-between/) is carried out by their peers.
+That's a big problem, being that most [cyberbullying against kids and teens](https://www.makeuseof.com/cyberbullying-vs-cyberstalking-difference-between/) is carried out by their peers.
 This is why every parent should try and teach their kid to lead by example, and treat others with respect and kindness.

 ### 5\.
 Encourage Critical Thinking